skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 <div class="document">
 **Part V: The Building of Fol Thron**

-*The following is a much reduced version of the history of Mar Tesoro between the rule of King Lorman and the rise of the second Dwarven King.*
+*The following is a much reduced version of the history of Mar Tesaro between the rule of King Lorman and the rise of the second Dwarven King.*